opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ================

-The following links outline the feature deliverables from participating OPNFV projects in the Gambia release.
+The following links outline the feature deliverables from participating OPNFV projects in the Iruya release.
 Each of the participating projects provides detailed descriptions about the delivered features including use cases, implementation, and configuration specifics.